JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 title: How to Structure your Hyrox Training
 metaDescription: How to structure your programming
 date: 2022-11-24T12:36:36.667Z
-last_updated: 2022-12-31T16:11:54+00:00
+last_updated: 2022-12-31T17:03:48+00:00
 description: This is important listen up
 image: img/34-posts.homepage_preview_md.jpg
 tags:
   - Guides
 draft: false
 ---
-Structure your training for Hyrox is the most important thing you need to do.
-It will keep you motivated and ensure you are not doing
+Structuring your training for Hyrox is the most important thing you need to do.
+It will keep you motivated and ensure you are not doing the right things at the right time.
+The goal is to peak at the correct time (i.e. on race day) and to not burnout or injure yourself.

-Mostly likely you do not have

-If you have an extended period of time then you have the time for your body to adapt.
+Mostly likely you do not have a large amount of time.
+If you have an extended period of time then you have the time for your body to adapt and structuring your plan is useful but not essential.

-To put simply you answer/do the following
+To put simply you first should answer/understand the following:

 1. What are you / do you have a background?
 2. Analyse how much time you have and demands?
 3. Understand Periodisation
 4. Choose your periodisation
 5. Find periodic tests / Do not ignore your weakness

+Having done that you can select (See Quick Guide)

+\- Choose a 3/4 Cycle

+\- Choose an area/s of improvement

+\- Select your first cycle

-## Understanding Your Background
+## Under Your Background

+Everyone is different, you must understand your background so you know best what phase to start your training on to achieve the best results.

-### If you are a complete beginner
+If you are a complete beginner with no specific background, I would recommend focusing on your aerobic base first.

-### If you have a running background
+If you have a running background mostly likely you need to work on your strength first.

-### If you have a strength background
+If you have a strength background (a regular gym-goer focusing on bodybuilding type exercises) most likely you need to focus on running.

-## Under Periodisation
+## Periodisation

-I could probably start talking about mesocycles, macrocycles, microcycles but the reality this is very simple.
+I could probably start talking about mesocycles, macrocycles, microcycles but the reality this is very simple (See below for more detailed descriptions of the above terms):

-You need
+\- You need to breakdown your training into phases

+\- Each phase is necessary so that you can see the greatest adaptation by focusing and not being too tired to work at the required intensity during a workout.
+E.g. in the strength phase if you are working out a day after a long run your legs could be too fatigued to adquitly allow you to progress with improve your one rep max.

 Can you combine several things at once?
-Yes you can but it will not have.
+Yes you can but it will not have as a good result.
+You need to build a strong foundation to then work from.

-There are various s

-Strength Periodisation

-This is the most well known, frankly so much so I will keep it short.

-This is a foundation, so much so that if you look at a lot of top Hyrox athletes in the off season they are not training Hyrox specific movements and workouts.
-They are often working on basic strength or isolated competencies.

-Remember in order to get good results and to actually get good at something you need to focus on it.

-See article: Does max strength correlate to strength endurance

-The best way

-General strength not specific strength

-Standard lift

-Bench Press

-Deadlifts

-Back Squat / Front Squat

 ## Analyse how much time you have and demands?